 Studies show that when American parents talk to their children about sex the conversation is mostly about risk and danger (contraception, disease, protection, and consent).
 Versus when Dutch parents talk to their children about sex the conversation is mostly about how to balance joy and responsibility.

 DO: My take home message: With teens, talk about responsibility, but don’t forget the joy.
-Raise kids to know how to articulate their limits, needs and wants (this also keeps them safer).
+Raise kids to know how to articulate their limits, needs and wants (this also keeps them safer online and irl).

 Body Image Impacts Academics

 Studies have shown that when girls self-objectify (thinking of oneself as an object first, and a person second) it has a negative impact on their cognitive function and emotional well being.
 For example, if a girl does a math test right after she tries on a swimsuit she will perform more poorly than a girl who tries on a sweater right before the test.